MUTX Documentation

 ~/.local/share/mutx/.
 Private keys are encrypted with AES-256-GCM.

-Does the TUI need to be running for MCP to work?
+Does the TUI need to be running for Link to work?

-Yes. mutx-mcp depends on the TUI socket and cannot serve wallet operations by
+Yes. mutx-link depends on the TUI socket and cannot serve wallet operations by

 itself.